N3r0m5ns3r/Nickel-Mining/README.md

 # Nickel-Mining
-A model to collect relevant data on nickel mining sites.
+A model to collect relevant data on nickel mining sites for profit ofc.